The August Virgin

-The August Virgin (La virgen de agosto) is a Spanish 2019 film directed by Jonás Trueba which stars Itsaso Arana.
+The August Virgin (La virgen de agosto) is a 2019 Spanish drama film directed by Jonás Trueba which stars Itsaso Arana.
 The film was written by Trueba alongside Arana.

 Plot

-Eva, an out-of-work actress aged 33 who is on her own, decides not go away during the heat of August but to stay in Madrid, where a friend lets her have the use of his central apartment.
+Eva, an out-of-work actress aged 33 who is on her own, decides not to go away during the heat of August but to stay in Madrid, where a friend lets her have the use of his central apartment.
 She resolves to get to know the city and its inhabitants by just letting things happen.
-Wandering about the streets and dropping in to bars, she meets old friends and makes new friends, both men and women.
+Wandering about the streets and dropping into bars, she meets old friends and makes new friends, both men and women.

 Walking home in the early hours, she sees a man she fears is going to jump from a bridge and she hastily starts a conversation to distract him.
-He is Agos, who was just having a quiet cigarette before going to the bar where his girl friend works.
-Next evening, Eva follows Agos into the bar and continues the conversation.
+He is Agos, who was just having a quiet cigarette before going to the bar where his girlfriend works.
+The Next evening, Eva follows Agos into the bar and continues the conversation.
 He is an out-of-work actor, separated from his wife and little daughter, who lives by odd jobs in bars.
 She goes back to his flat and they make love, after which she admits that she is pregnant.
 Later, when his daughter asks who the father is and Eva replies that she does not know, the little girl says that's just like the Virgin Mary.